-Some characters do this because they’re not from the original English speaking country, so it’s natural to slip back to their native tongue.
+Some characters do this because they’re not from an English speaking country, so it’s natural to slip back to their native tongue.
 Others do it because they’re bilingual or trilingual and trying to tease someone.
 The foreign words or phrases are always small and no more than a sentence or two long.

 As writers explore this field, it’s good to know some basic tips on doing this.

 - Write in a language that makes sense for your character.

 Let’s say you love Japanese. (日本語は面白いですね。) So, of course, you want to have Japanese in your story.
 But your story is about a guy from Britain.
 Having that character bend over backwards to learn a language when it seems irrelevant to the plot is a bit too much.
 It may confuse the reader why so much background is needed on him being interested in Japan to say one or two lines.